AbheetChaudhary/fast-aes-break/README.md

   close to ~0.01% but that implementation involves a lot of write contention and is not getting along with the optimizer, so the overall time increases in it.
   (not worthit)
+- [x] Do some data clean up to discard useless samples.

+  All the useful trace samples are clumped together.
+After finding the first correct key guess only consider a fraction of the total samples availavle for further processing.
+The constant `SURROUND` is used to consider only `SURROUND/2` samples around it.
+Received key may not be correct if this range is too small, a runtime error will occur if that happens.
 - [ ] Remove hardcoded dependencies on number of threads and key sizes.

   Currently the thread count must be 8 and key size must be 16.